 Ex-security chief turns up dead in Armenia

-Kutoyan headed the security service for two years up to 2018 when he lost his job following Armenia's "velvet revolution".
-His successor as security chief, Artur Vanetsyan, complained that many documents were missing from the files.
-Last year he too was sacked.

-Former police chief Hayk Harutyunyan, who headed the force from 2003 to 2008, was found dead at his home with a gunshot wound to the head.
+Former police chief Hayk Harutyunyan, who headed the force from 2003 to 2008, was found dead at his home with a gunshot wound to the head last September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)